Property Management Tips: How to Take Property Listing Photos

 4. Honesty Is Still the Best Policy

-Potential residents expect the property photos they see online to match what they see in person when they schedule a showing with you.
-If your property needs a little work, do it through renovations—not photo editing.
-That said, there's a time and a place for skilled photo editing—but it shouldn't mislead your potential applicants.
+Potential residents expect the property photos they see online to match what they experience in person during a showing.
+If your property needs work, address it through renovations—not deceptive photo editing.
+While skilled editing has its place, it should never mislead potential applicants.

 Photos edits can include: